VirtusLab/scala-cli/CONTRIBUTING.md

 Whenever reasonable, we try to follow the following set of rules when merging code to the repository.
 Following those will save you from getting a load of comments and speed up the code review.

+- If you are using LLM-based tools to assist you in your contribution, state that clearly in the PR description and refer to our [LLM usage policy](LLM_POLICY.md) for rules and guidelines regarding usage of LLM-based tools in contributions.
 - If the PR is meant to be merged as a single commit (`squash & merge`), please make sure that you modify only one thing.
     - This means such a PR shouldn't include code clean-up, a secondary feature or bug fix, just the single thing